platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

 To make changes to your project, follow these steps:

+## 1. Create a new environment
-1. Create a new environment (a Git branch) to make changes without impacting production:
+Create a new environment (a Git branch) to make changes without impacting production:
 {{< codetabs >}}
 +++
 title={{% vendor/name %}} Git repository